-Byron Energy Limited Placement and Entitlement Issue Offer Structure Equity Raising structure and size Approximately A\$25.4 million raising via placement and fully underwritten entitlement issue - A\$14.0 million placement ("Placement") - A\$11.4 million 1:18 non-renounceable entitlement offer ("Entitlement Offer") Approximately 94 million new ordinary shares ("New Shares"), 13.3% of existing issued shares Offer Price The Placement and Entitlement Offer price is \$A0.27 per new share ("Offer Price") - 14.29% discount to last close on 12 November 2019 - 15.00% discount to 15 day VWAP Use of Proceeds Proceeds from the Placement and the Entitlement Offer will be used to: fund ongoing exploration and development at SM58 and SM 71 fields - fund part repayment of loans to directors and others - fund costs of the Placement and the Offer The Placement The Placement was conducted by way of a book build process from 13 November to 14 November 2019 Entitlement Offer The Entitlement Offer will open on 28 November 2019 and close on 11 December 2019 Ranking New Shares will rank pari passu with existing shares on issue Underwriting The Entitlement Offer is fully underwritten by Bell Potter Securities Limited Record date Monday 25 November 2019 is the record date for the Entitlement Offer
+Byron Energy Limited Placement and Entitlement Issue Offer Structure Approximately A\$25.4 million via placement and fully underwritten raising A\$14.0 million placement completed ("Placement") A\$11.4 million 1:18 non-renounceable entitlement offer ("Entitlement Approximately 94 million new ordinary shares ("New Shares"), 13.3% The Placement and Entitlement Offer price is \$A0.27 per new share (" - 14.29% discount to last close on 12 November 2019 - 15.00% discount to 15 day VWAP Proceeds from the Placement and the Entitlement Offer will be used t - fund ongoing exploration and development at SM58 and SM 71 field - fund part repayment of loans to directors and others - fund costs of the Placement and the Offer The Placement was conducted by way of a book build process from 1 November 2019 The Entitlement Offer opened on 28 November 2019 and will close of New Shares will rank pari passu with existing shares on issue The Entitlement Offer is fully underwritten by Bell Potter Securities L Monday 25 November 2019 is the record date for the Entitlement Of en entitlement issue ment Offer") % of existing issued shares ("Offer Price")

-\Excludes 2,000,000 Placement shares to be issued to directors (D. Battersby and P. Young), or their nominees at \$A0.27 each New Share (A\$540,000), subject to shareholder approval at a general meeting expected to be convened in December 2019
+Excludes 2,000,000 Placement shares to be issued to directors (D. Battersby and P. Young), or their nominees at \$A0.27 each New Share, subject to shareholder approval at a general meeting expected to be convened in December 2019 l to:elds on 11 December 2019

-\\ New Shares to be issued under the Placement will be eligible to participate in the Entitlement Offer
+New Shares to be issued under the Placement will be eligible to participate in the Entitlement Offer